 In January 2004 Miss Joan Temple, retired civil servant, died.
 She left her 1807 cottage, Salopian House, in Isleworth, west London, along with its extensive garden to the National Trust.
 Salop, mentioned by Jane Austen and Dickens, is a warming drink, made from crushed orchid or sassafras root, served by street sellers before tea and coffee became affordable.
 In the early nineteenth century this piece of ground on the London Road provided stabling for 24 horses, for carriages travelling between London and Bath.

-In 2015, however, Cultivate decided on a change of direction for the site.
-They already had several polytunnels around the area (two for salad growing in Brentford, seven for herbs and bedding plants in Acton) and decided to convert the garden of Salopian House into a training and community garden.
+In 2015, however, we decided on a change of direction for the site.
+In order to meet an increasing community, need for more open and accessible green spaces we decided to convert the garden of Salopian House into a training and community garden.
 A generous grant from the People’s Postcode Trust made this possible.

 The team that had initially worked on the Chiswick House Kitchen Garden became involved, and drew up an ambitious plan.
 There would be an espaliered and fanned avenue of heritage fruit trees, comprising pre-1807 varieties of pear, apple, cherry, quince, medlar and gages.
 Three ancient fruit trees had survived and, with the help of The Orchard Project, would be rejuvenated by careful pruning.
 A soft fruit area would be planted up, a sizeable vegetable area run on four-crop rotation principles would be created.
 An ambitious flower garden, designed by Jutta Wagner, was commissioned.
 A library of gardening books and magazines would be installed in a little garden house overlooking the herb beds.